1. Why talk about the EU at all? Isn’t the conflict between Israel and Palestine?

 9. How does boycotting the EU connect to boycotting Israel?

 Boycotting Israel (via BDS: Boycott, Divestment, Sanctions) is already a global campaign.
 Extending it to the EU targets the system that enables Israel.
-If the EU cuts its support, Israel feels more isolated.
+If the EU cuts its support, Israel will feel even more isolated.

 10. What’s the bigger goal here?